 It will look like this once your placeholder will be replaced with your contact's information:

 Laura!
 Follow these four easy steps to make it happen!

 Here is the list of variables you can use in your preview text (The two underscores at the beginning and the end are very important!) :

 - email address: __EMAIL__

 - Custom field 2: __CUSTOM_FIELD_2__

 You'll need to send out a complete mailing to a test group in order to test out your preview text.
 We suggest a few email addresses belonging to you, professional and personal addresses from colleagues or friends in order to view your email on different platforms, if possible.
 Click here to learn how to send out an email.

-If you are satisfied with your preview text, it's possible to reactivate your mailing to send it out to all of your contacts.
+If you are satisfied with your preview text, it's possible to duplicate your mailing to send it out to all of your contacts.
 Click here to learn how.

 Most email platforms or software will support the display of the preview text.
 However, not all do, which means they will simply show the sender and subject.